-3.3.41 Prittlewell (Residential)
+3.3.41 Prittlewell (Residential) Have your say......
+Please explain your answers a.

-- a.
 Do you agree with the proposed housing sites for Prittlewell?
-You may wish to outline the type and scale of development you would like to see come forward in reference to Figure 19:Development Typologies as set out below. - b.
+You may wish to outline the type and scale of development you would like to see come forward in reference to Figure 19: Development Typologies as set out below. b.
 Do you have any other comments on housing provision in Prittlewell?